Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, The Basin suburb had a median income among taxpayers of $53,175 and an average income of $64,024.
-These figures are lower than the national averages of $57,688 (median) and $75,164 (average).
-Based on Wage Price Index growth of 8.25% from June 2023 to September 2025, estimated median income in The Basin is approximately $57,562, and average income is around $69,306.
-As per the 2021 Census, incomes in The Basin cluster around the 59th percentile nationally.
-In terms of income distribution, 36.6% of residents (1,657 individuals) fall within the $1,500 - $2,999 income range.
-Housing accounts for 13.7% of income in The Basin, with residents ranking in the 70th percentile for disposable income.
-The area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, The Basin suburb had a median income among taxpayers of $53,175 and an average income of $64,024.
+These figures are lower than the national averages of $57,688 (median) and $75,164 (average), respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for The Basin as of September 2025 would be approximately $57,562 (median) and $69,306 (average).
+According to the 2021 Census, household, family, and personal incomes in The Basin cluster around the 59th percentile nationally.
+Income distribution shows that 36.6% of residents (1,657 individuals) fall within the $1,500 - $2,999 income range, which aligns with the regional average of 32.8%.
+Housing accounts for 13.7% of income, and residents have strong earnings that rank them in the 70th percentile for disposable income.
+The Basin's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income